cypress-io/cypress-documentation/content/guides/references/configuration.md

 ## Test-time overrides

-We provide two options for override the configuration while your test are running, `Cypress.config()` and suite-specific or test-specific configuration overrides.
+We provide two options to override the configuration while your test are running, `Cypress.config()` and suite-specific or test-specific configuration overrides.

 <Icon name="exclamation-triangle" color="red"></Icon> **Note:** Some